top of page

 Patient Advocacy and Dying with Dignity

 Nursing isn't just about saving or improving lives.
 Sometimes it's also about helping patients die with dignity.
 So many times, I've seen patients decline to the point they are mentally gone and physically suffering, but their legal decision-makers can't accept death as an outcome.
 They refuse hospice and push for painful, risky interventions and surgeries.
 Don't get me wrong.
 I understand the pain of losing a loved one.
-I know it's hard to let someone you love go, and it of
+I know it's hard to let someone you love go, and it oft

 Bella S.